Readify/madskillz/Consulting.md

 - I am comfortable with building a product vision with a customer based on their business needs, regardless of whether this involves technology or otherwise.
 - I am proficient at delivering software projects using agile practices.
 - I can confidently and charismatically pitch ideas and influence my team and my customer's decisions.
-- I am an adept communicator, and can effectively steer conversations to positive outcomes over any medium.
+- I am an adept communicator, and can effectively steer technical and non-technical conversations to positive outcomes over any medium.

 #### I help our team focus on delivering value to our customers.
 - I invest in sustainable delivery, maintaining professional standards and striking a pragmatic balance between idealistic purity and business pressures.